jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 ### Class vs Hook Components

-As of `React 16.8` Components now come in 3 forms, both of which follow the same requirements and best practices.
+As of `React 16.8` Components now come in 3 forms, all of which follow the same requirements and best practices.

 - Class Based (with or without state)
-- Functional Using Hooks - leverages one or more `Hooks` and contains state
+- Functional Using Hooks - leverages one or more `Hooks` and/or includes `state`
-- Presentational - Renders UI only and contains no state
+- Presentational - Renders UI only and is `stateless`

 #### Class Based Components